corda/corda/docs/source/hello-world-flow.rst

             public final ExpectedException exception = ExpectedException.none();
         }

-This creates a network of two nodes, plus network map and notary nodes.
+This creates an in-memory network with mocked-out components.
+The network has two nodes, plus network map and notary nodes.
 We register any responder flows (in our case, ``IOUFlow.Acceptor``) on our nodes as well.

 Our first test will be to check that the flow rejects invalid IOUs: